magit/magit.vc/donations/index.md

 account and add money to it.
 Follow [this link][patreon] to setup your monthly donation.

+## Bountysource Salt

+Bountysource Salt allows making monthly donations.
+You'll have to create an account and add money to it.
+Follow [this link][bountysource-salt] to setup your monthly donation.

 ## Gratipay

 Gratipay allows making monthly donations.
 You'll have to create an